For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

-- String Quartet no.1 (1973): première tour, finishing at the Purcell Room, London, by the Gaudeamus Quartet in c.1975; BBC Radio 3 broadcast by the Arditti Quartet in 1976.
+- String Quartet no.1 (1973): première tour, finishing at the Purcell Room, London, by the Gaudeamus Quartet in c.1976 (my first ever professional public performance having been in, I believe, Sunderland, followed by Birmingham); BBC Radio 3 broadcast by a young Arditti Quartet in 1979.

 - Sleep for 60 solo strings with harp, piano and percussion (1976): SPNM open rehearsal by the RPO under Elgar Howarth at the Guildhall School of Music in 1976.

 - Trumpet Concerto (1977): première by James Watson with the Grimethorpe Colliery Band under Elgar Howarth at Kelvin Hall, Glasgow in 1978; BBC Radio 3 broadcast of revised version by Håkan Hardenberger with Grimethorpe and Howarth in 1986; recording of abridged version for Doyen Records’ The History of Brass Band Music, Vol.6: New Adventures by Richard Marshall with Grimethorpe and Howarth in 2005 (DOY CD165).